Story is where it all begins

-People, connection and experience – who we are, the relationships we have and the challenges we navigate – these are at the heart of all great stories.
-Done well, stories are larger than life, timeless, enduring.
-They are the stuff of flickering firelight, of shadows and shivers.
+People, connection, and experience – who we are, the relationships we have, and the challenges we navigate – these are at the heart of all great narratives.
+Great stories are larger than life, timeless, and enduring.
+They can inspire or bring the reader to tears, and they are the stuff of flickering firelight, of shadows and shivers.

-The process of writing can help you organize and clarify your thinking.
+The writing process helps to organize and clarify your thinking.
 But you can’t stop at the first draft.
-Writing is a process.
-It starts with the need to express an idea or message, to put pen to paper, and then somewhere along the way, it evolves into a process of questioning, which is editing.
+Writing is an iterative process that starts with the need to express something and evolves into a process of questioning and revising, which is editing.

-Editing offers a critical interrogation of the text at different levels, from the overall structure of a text to the nitty gritty of punctuation and word choice.
-What starts as a vague, stilted, cathartic or creative mind dump takes shape, through careful and attentive editing, and becomes a refined, clear and deliberate communication.
+Editing offers a critical interrogation of the text at different levels, from the overall structure to the nitty gritty of punctuation, spelling, and word choice.
+What often starts as a vague, stilted, cathartic, or creative mind dump is shaped, through careful and attentive editing, into a refined, clear and deliberate communication.

-The text evolves and your understanding of it evolves along with it.
-You might even realize that you did not actually know what you were trying to say until you were partway through the process.
-That’s part of the joy of digging into the text, distilling the ideas and helping the author’s voice ring true and clear.
+As the draft evolves, so does your own understanding of what you want to communicate and achieve.
+You might even realize that you did not even truly know what you wanted to say until you were partway through the process.
+That’s part of the joy of digging into the text, distilling the ideas, and helping the author’s voice ring true and clear.
 The editing process is a critical and detailed approach to refining a text’s logic and structure.
 And sometimes it jubilantly breaks the rules.

 Making good stories even better

 I enjoy helping people say what they mean, and say it well.
-I love a good puzzle and, although I am happiest bringing order to chaos, I dabble in creating delightful objects that make the world a more joyful place.
+I love solving the puzzle of words and punctuation and bringing order to chaos so that there is space for the truth of human experience to shine through.

-Building on creativity, courage, integrity and analytical thinking, I have developed a skill set that bridges story and software, language and leadership.
-I bring a deep concern for the human experience and a strong background in publication design to my writing and editing.
-I look for connections that spark understanding, aim to bring kindness with clarity and advocate, always, for the reader.
+Building on creativity, courage, integrity, and analytical thinking, I help people express themselves authentically and effectively.
+My skill set bridges story and software, language and leadership.
+I bring a deep concern for the human experience and a strong background in layout and typography to my writing and editing.
+I look for connections that spark understanding, aim to bring light and clarity, and advocate, always, for the reader.